sdnfv/onvm-snort/Install.md

     ./configure --enable-sourcefire
     ```

 3. Create Patch of Makefille
+    This part is critical for the next steps.
+The defaults are blank.
+Please type in the answers manually.
    ```sh
    cd ../
    ./patching-Makefile.sh